zhenlan0426/CompressARC/README.md

 - `preprocessing.py`: Converting the dataset into a form usable by the repo.
 - `solution_selection.py`: Logging metrics and converting model outputs into solution predictions.
 - `visualization.py`: Drawing problems and solutions.
+- `solve_task.py`: A job script to solve one ARC-AGI problem on a specified GPU.

 **Some classes that the repo defines and uses:**
 - `MultiTensorSystem` (in `multitensor_systems.py`): A class that can spawn MultiTensors using stored dimensional information.